cryotools/cosipy/README.md

 ```
 ### Create input file with all needed static and dynamic 2D fields
 #### Needed files and parameters
-* static.nc file, created in step above
+* static.nc file, created in the step above
 * 1D fields of all required dynamic input files
 #### Procedure:
 There are two different preprocessing scripts in the utilities folder to create the needed gridded input data.
-One is especially desingned for the
+One is especially designed for the
 usage of csv file from a datalogger of an AWS station.
 This file is called aws_logger2cosipy.py with the corresponding configuration file
 'aws_logger2cosipyConfig.py'.<br>
 The 'csv2cosipy.py' script with the corresponding configuration file 'csv2cosipyConfig.py' is a more general file.<br>
-Very important: For the aws_logger2cosipy.py version the temperature has to be in degree Celsius.<br> For the following example you have to use
+Very important: For the aws_logger2cosipy.py version the temperature has to be in degree Celsius.<br> For the following example, you have to use
 the csv2cosipy.py file.<br>
-For the solar radiation, a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
+For solar radiation, a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
 For air temperature, relative humidity and precipitation constant lapse rates, which have to be set, are used. <br>
 Wind speed and cloud cover fraction kept constant for all gridpoint at on time step.<br><br>
 The script needs: